Disney Channel (Brazil): Mobile

-In July 2008, Disney rebranded Disney Mobile to Disney Mobile Studios, where different services were available in the whole country.
+In July 2008, Disney rebranded Disney Mobile to Disney Mobile Studios, with different services available.
 The users could download content from Disney Channel, Disney XD, Playhouse Disney Channel, Radio Disney and content from movies.

 HD

-On 15 December 2009, Disney Channel was launched in HD.
-The schedule was the same as the original.
-However, there were no ads and all programs are shown in widescreen.
-On June 9, 2017, the HD feed was renamed as Disney Channel+ as its programming is different from the original channel including Disney XD and Disney Junior series.
+Disney Channel launched in HD and widescreen on 15 December 2009.
+The schedule was the same but without ads.
+On June 9, 2017, the HD feed was renamed as Disney Channel+ and featured different programming including series from Disney XD and Disney Junior.

 Sister channels

-Disney XD
+Disney XD (closed)

 Disney XD was a children's television channel brand owned by the Walt Disney Company broadcast in Brazil.
 It was previously known as Fox Kids and Jetix.
-The website launched on 15 May 2009, and the channel launched on 3 July 2009.
+The website launched on 15 May 2009 and the channel launched on 3 July 2009.
 It closed down on 1 April 2022.

-Disney Junior
+Disney Junior (closed)

-Disney Junior was a cable television channel and was a version of the Walt Disney Company-owned Disney Junior, broadcasting in Brazil.
-It was marketed to preschoolers.
-Disney Junior was operated by The Walt Disney Company Brazil and The Walt Disney Company Latin America.
+Disney Junior (Brazil) was a cable television channel marketed to preschoolers.
+It was operated by The Walt Disney Company Brazil and The Walt Disney Company Latin America.
 It was launched on 5 September 2008, as Playhouse Disney.
 On 1 April 2011, it was rebranded as Disney Junior.
 It closed down on 1 April 2022.